-After graduation, I took off for the West Bank, Palestine.
-I taught various journalism workshops in Nablus, Bethlehem and Hebron, assisted villages to tell their story digitally and assisted a local non-profit with their social media strategy.
-My articles have been published in Medill Reports, the Northwest Indiana Times, Mondoweiss, The Mennonite and various village websites in the Middle East.
-I created www.WithoutAMap.org for stories from the West Bank.
+After completing her graduate degree, she took her skills to the West Bank, Palestine where she taught various journalism workshops in Nablus, Bethlehem and Hebron, assisted communities to tell their story digitally and worked with a local non-profit on their social media strategy.
+Her articles have been published in Medill Reports, the Northwest Indiana Times, Mondoweiss, The Mennonite and various village websites in the Middle East.
+Cat created Without A Map for stories from the West Bank.

 Her interest in working with nonprofits began as an undergraduate student at Loyola University Chicago where she was chosen to participate in the Evoke OnCall program, focused on helping students identify the intersection of their skills and passions with the needs of the community around them.
 After graduating in 2004, Cat moved to Rome, Italy where she coordinated the Study Trips program and Service Learning program at the John Felice Rome Center.
 She also interned at the Jesuit Refugee Service International Office and McDermott Will & Emery Law Firm.